 (ii) have qualified for an initial degree of the University, or of another University approved for the purpose, or hold another qualification which is recognised by the University as being of graduate equivalence.

-6. Students can be awarded Accreditation for Prior Learning (APL) and/or Accreditation for Prior Experiential Learning (APEL) in accordance with the relevant University procedure.
+6. Students can be awarded Recognition of Prior Learning (RPL) and/or Recognition of Prior Experiential Learning (RPEL) in accordance with the relevant University procedure.
 The maximum number of credits which may be accepted to count towards a Graduate Diploma award shall be 60.

 7. The regulations and examination conventions for modular initial degrees shall apply to the Graduate Diploma.

 8. The maximum time limit for the Graduate Diploma will be 2 years for full-time candidates and three years for part-time candidates.